Gunilla Gerland: Reception

 In a review of A Real Person for The Times, Colette Forder writes, "Gerland's story is a challenging one to read: a violent, sadistic father, a drunk and increasingly unstable mother, a childhood of confusion and loneliness."
+In a review for Times Higher Education, Nicholas Tucker writes that the message of the book "bears on all adult relationships with children.
+When faced by behaviour that seems inexplicable or even perverse, still try to understand always.
+One of the greatest human follies is to assume that others are either just like oneself or else should be, once they have seen reason.
+Gerland speaks up for all nonconforming children, in an age of growing educational conformity: what she has to say deserves to be taken seriously."

 Her autobiography was one of several analyzed in an article about autism-friendly architecture published in the Journal of Housing and the Built Environment, and it was analyzed in an article published in the journal Metaphilosophy.
 It was also discussed in an article published in the Teaching Exceptional Children journal as part of a trend of autobiographical works that are useful for the field of special education.
 Her autobiography was also analyzed in a study of personal narratives published in the Psychotherapy and Psychosomatics journal.
 Gerland, her autobiography, as well as the study of her autobiography were discussed by Anna Stenning in the "Understanding empathy through a study of autistic life writing" chapter of Neurodiversity Studies: A New Critical Paradigm.

 In a review of Finding out about Asperger Syndrome, High Functioning Autism and PDD in Tizard Learning Disability Review, Ruth Levere writes, "the idea of a brief, pocket-sized book to educate young people with Asperger's Syndrome about the condition is a good idea.
 However, the content should be more comprehensive than this volume and it would be helpful if it could include references to more detailed texts for those who would want to extend their knowledge of the condition."

 In a review of Secrets to Success for Professionals in the Autism Field: An Insider's Guide to Understanding the Autism Spectrum, the Environment and Your Role in the International Journal of Developmental Disabilities, Simon Rose writes, "The chatty style makes it feel almost as if you are having a conversation with the author, but may lack the clarity of some more scientific texts - however this is more than compensated through the use of examples and lists."
 Rose also writes, "Gerlands personal experience with autism also comes across in the book, allowing her to empathise and relate to autism spectrum disorders in a way that others may be unable to."
 Simon Jones ranked the book as excellent and writes for Nursing Standard, "Who could not be drawn to a book with chapter titles such as 'How it can be a constructive action to smash a window', 'Good aids that no one uses' and 'CRAP' - thoughts on the use of confirmation or rewards, the idea of being affirmative, and why punishments do not work."